microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-03.md

 - You should have completed Challenge 02

 ## Introduction
-Now that you have deployed a APIM service in Dev environment, you would now like to create a simple Hello World API that can be called via the APIM gateway and routes the calls to the backend API services hosted in Function Apps.
+Now that you have deployed an APIM service in Dev environment, you would now like to create a simple Hello World API that can be called via the APIM gateway and routes the calls to the backend API services hosted in Function Apps.

 ## Description